naazshafeer/naazshafeer.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-title: About Me
-I am a sophomore undergraduate studying Physics/Computer Science at the University of Southern California.
-I am currently in a Cosmology Research Group with Professor Kris Pardo and working closely with the graduate student, Mya Do.
-(I don't know what else to write here T_T)

 title: Hobbies
 Growing up, I used to spend the majority of my time reading books. _The Magic Tree House_, _Geronimo Stilton_, _Thea Stilton_ were on of the many books that had garnered my penchant for thinking outside the box- to imagine a world inside the confines of my mind.
 Now, in the hustle of life and school, I use any time that I have to escape into a fantasy world created by favorite authors.
 Photography has also become one of my growing passions this year.
 I aim to perfect it (as much as I can) and capture the world as I see in its beauty.